 Intangible assets reflect the value assigned to the DET contracts.
-This contractual right is amortized on a straight-line basis over the term of the contract and tested for impairment when circumstances indicate that the carrying value may be impaired.
+This contractual right is amortized on a straight-line basis over the contract term and tested for impairment when circumstances indicate that the carrying value may be impaired.

-Financial Assets and other Financial Liabilities
+Financial Assets and Other Financial Liabilities